A Python GPU-accelerated solver for the Gross-Pitaevskii equation and applications to many-body cavity QED: Benchmarking

 In Fig.~\ref{fig:SO}, we present results that stem from the solution of the GPE in both imaginary- and real-time.
 Replicating the experimental setting shown in Fig.~\ref{fig:SO - apparatus}, where a BEC is illuminated by a laser orthogonal to the cavity mode, we observe the presence of two different phases.
 For values of $V_0$ smaller than a critical threshold, the density distribution is only modulated by the transverse lattice (cf.~Fig.~\ref{fig:SO - normal}) and the cavity population is vanishing (cf.~Fig.~\ref{fig:SO - PD}).
 Conversely, as $V_0$ is increased beyond its critical value, the system self-organizes into the chequerboard density modulated phase displayed in Fig~\ref{fig:SO - organized}.
 Concurrently, the cavity acquires a non-vanishing population as seen in Fig.~\ref{fig:SO - PD}.
 We display simulations for both interacting and non-interacting gases, revealing that repulsive interatomic interactions in the BEC increase the critical pump power necessary for the system to self-organize.
 Not captured by low-energy theories, this behavior is well-reproduced in our GPE simulations and visible in Fig.~\ref{fig:SO - PD}.

-This implementation can also be generalized to explore previous experiments on multi-cavity systems or on setups with a running-wave component added to the transverse beam, where different symmetries appear~\cite{Leonard2017a,Leonard2017b,li2021first} and new dynamical effects emerge~\cite{ dreon2022self}.
+This implementation can also be generalized to explore previous experiments on multi-cavity systems or on setups with a running-wave component added to the transverse beam, where different symmetries appear~\cite{Leonard2017a,Leonard2017b,li2021first}.
+Indeed, a preliminary version of this software package has already been employed to quantitatively reproduce a novel, dissipation-induced dynamical effect leading to spatial transport of the atoms~\cite{ dreon2022self}.